Melthizar/TopDown/updates.md

   - Created new Phaser.js + TypeScript project in `frontend/`.
   - Set up Vite, TypeScript, and Phaser.
   - Added a basic grid world, player, and camera logic.
-  - Ready for tilemap, asset, and AI/LLM integration.
+  - Ready for tilemap, asset, and AI/LLM integration for a top-down game.

 ---